calimero-network/core/crates/merow/README.md

 # Core Cli Wrapper (crate::merow)

-A CLI wrapper for the Calimero Node that provides a default node configuration file for initializing a node, and quickly running a development environment for testing P2P Calimero Apps.
+A CLI wrapper for setting up a Calimero Node that provides a custom node configuration file for initializing and running a node.

+*This project is forked from the [original core repository](https://github.com/calimero-network/core) from the Calimero Network, and actively syncs the fork at midnight.*
 ## Features

 - Custom Node Configuration File
 - Simple Commands to Initialize and Run a Calimero Node
-- Creates a Node Home Directory (if it doesn't already exist)
+- Creates a Node Home Directory at the root (if it doesn't already exist)

 ## Prerequisites
 - Rust:  [Official Rust Installation](https://www.rust-lang.org/tools/install)